Spectral properties of Ruelle transfer operators for regular Gibbs measures and decay of correlations for contact Anosov flows: Temporal distance estimates on cylinders

 Thus, \be \| d\hf^{-\ell}_{z_\ell}(0) \cdot (\vo_\ell - \etao_\ell) - (\vo_0 - \etao_0)\| \leq 2L_0 \|v_0 - \eta_0\| . \ee

-In what follows we denote by $\Con$ a global constant (depending on constant like $C_0$, $L_0$, $R_0$ however independent of the choice of the cylinder $\cc$, the points $x_0,z_0,y_0,b_0$, etc.) which may change from line to line.
+In what follows we denote by $\Con$ a global constant (depending on constants like $C_0$, $L_0$, $R_0$ but independent of the choice of the cylinder $\cc$, the points $x_0,z_0,y_0,b_0$, etc.) which may change from line to line.

 Using (9.9), (9.10) and the above remarks, we obtain